Skip to Main Content

 Sexual Harassment

 Every employer must adopt a policy against sexual harassment that includes: (A) a statement that sexual harassment in the workplace is unlawful; (B) a statement that it is unlawful to retaliate against an employee for filing a complaint of sexual harassment or for cooperating in an investigation of sexual harassment; (C) a description and examples of sexual harassment; (D) a statement of the range of consequences for employees who commit sexual harassment; (E) if the employer has more than five employees, a description of the process for filing internal complaints about sexual harassment and the names, addresses, and telephone numbers of the person or people to whom complaints should be made; and (F) the complaint process of the appropriate state and federal employment discrimination enforcement agencies, and directions for how to contact those agencies.
 Employers must post, in a prominent and accessible location, a poster providing, at a minimum, the elements of the sexual harassment policy outlined above.
-All employees must be provided a copy of the policy, including when the policy is changed.
+All employees must be provided with a copy of the policy, including when the policy is changed.

 Employers may not require employees or prospective employees to sign an agreement or waiver as a condition of employment that: (A) prohibits, prevents, or otherwise restricts the employee or prospective employee from opposing, disclosing, reporting, or participating in an investigation of sexual harassment; or (B) except as otherwise permitted by state or federal law, purports to waive a substantive or procedural right or remedy available to the employee with respect to a claim of sexual harassment.
 Certain limitations apply to any settlement of a claim of sexual harassment.
 21 V.S.A. § 495h.